ohakawati/66Foundation-Match/README.md

 Requirements:
--Add templates folder in directory and include all the html files inside that folder -To access GCP a credentials.json file is required
+-Add templates folder in directory and include all the html files inside that folder -To access GCP a credentials.json file is required -image.py is not used, was included to test using cv2